dmccreary/learning-graphs/docs/chapters/02-concepts.md

 concepts have a name.
 Technically, the primary name given to a concept is called a [Preferred Label](../glossary.md#preferred-label).
 If a concept has other names they are called [Alternate Labels](../glossary.md#alternate-label)

+## Concepts vs. Content

+It is important to not confused an abstract Named Concept from specific content such as a lesson plan, a wikipedia page, an instructional simulation (MicroSim) or a video.
+In general, content has references to one or more concepts, but concepts are more atomic building blocks that help us arrange content.

 ## How Many Concepts in a High School Course?